-The major drinking-water contaminants of interest at Camp Lejeune are volatile organic chemicals (VOCs): mainly trichloroethylene (TCE) and tetrachloroethylene (also known as perchloroethylene or PCE), but also benzene and vinyl chloride (as well as other chemicals that I will not address in this report).
+The major drinking-water contaminants of interest at Camp Lejeune are volatile organic chemicals (VOCs): TCE and PCE, but also benzene and vinyl chloride (as well as other chemicals that I will not address in this report).
 All those except benzene are halogenated, short-chain aliphatic hydrocarbons (halocarbons) - benzene is an aromatic hydrocarbon.